Sex trafficking: United Nations

 The first international protocol dealing with sex slavery was the 1949 UN Convention for the Suppression of the Traffic in Persons and Exploitation of Prostitution of Others.
 This convention followed the abolitionist idea of sex trafficking as incompatible with the dignity and worth of the human person.
 Serving as a model for future legislation, the 1949 UN Convention was not ratified by every country, but came into force in 1951.
 These early efforts led to the 2000 Convention against Transnational Organized Crime, mentioned above.
 These instruments contain the elements of the current international law on trafficking in humans.

 In 2011, the United Nations reported that girl victims made up two-thirds of all trafficked children.
 Girls constituted 15 to 20 percent of the total number of all detected victims, whereas boys comprised about 10 percent.
 The UN report was based on official data supplied by 132 countries.

 In 2013, a resolution to create the World Day Against Trafficking in Persons was adopted by the United Nations.
-The first World Day against Trafficking in Persons took place 30 July 2014, and the day is now observed every 30 July.
+The first World Day against Trafficking in Persons took place July 30, 2014, and the day is now observed every July 30.

 Current international treaties include the Convention on Consent to Marriage, Minimum Age for Marriage, and Registration of Marriages, entered into force in 1964.

 In the United States

 In 1910, the U.S. Congress passed the White Slave Traffic Act of 1910 (better known as the Mann Act), which made it a felony to transport women across state borders for the purpose of "prostitution or debauchery, or for any other immoral purpose".
 Its primary stated intent was to address prostitution, immorality, and human trafficking particularly where it was trafficking for the purposes of prostitution, but the ambiguity of "immorality" effectively criminalized interracial marriage and banned single women from crossing state borders for morally wrong acts.
 In 1914, of the women arrested for crossing state borders under this act, 70 percent were charged with voluntary prostitution.
-Once the idea of a sex slave shifted from a white woman to an enslaved woman from countries in poverty, the US began passing immigration acts to curtail aliens from entering the country to address this issue.
+Once the idea of a sex slave shifted from a white woman to an enslaved woman from countries in poverty, the U.S. began passing immigration acts to curtail aliens from entering the country to address this issue.
 (The government had other unrelated motives for the new immigration policies.)
 Several acts such as the Emergency Quota Act of 1921 and Immigration Act of 1924 reduced the number of emigrants from Europe and Asia from entering the United States.
 Following the increased restrictions of the 1920s (which were significantly relaxed by the Immigration and Nationality Act of 1952 and Immigration and Nationality Act of 1965), human trafficking was not considered a major issue until the 1990s.

 The Commercial Sex Act makes it illegal to recruit, entice, obtain, provide, move or harbor a person or to benefit from such activities knowing that the person will be caused to engage in commercial sex acts where the person is under 18 or where force, fraud or coercion exists.